Login or Create Account

 filename_Y_multi.csv Excel .CSV file of summary results for a multiple ROI run.

-filename_Y_sfrbatch.csv Excel .CSF file combining the results of batch runs (several files) with multiple ROIs.
-Particularly useful for generating easily-readable Excel plots.
+filename_Y_sfrbatch.csv Excel .CSF file combining the results of batch runs (one or more files) with multiple ROIs.
+Only for automatic SFRplus (not Rescharts).
+Used as input to Batchview.

 Excel .CSV (Comma-Separated Variables) and XML output